Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Proposed Methods

-To illustrate the fidelity of the proposed model, Fig. \ref{img:group} (d) depicts the channel phase as a function of the antenna index for the near-field, far-field, and piecewise-far-field channel models.
-The phase profile of the piecewise-far-field channel model closely approaches that of the actual near-field channel.
+It is notable from \eqref{eq:PiecewiseLinear} that the phase of $[\tilde{\mb{h}}_{u,m}^{(k)}]_p$ is a linear function of $p$, the antenna index of the $k^{\rm th}$ sub-array.
+This linear phase property suggests that $[\tilde{\mb{h}}_{u,m}^{(k)}]_p$ can be regarded as a far-field channel.
+Furthermore, considering the different $r_k$ and $\theta_k$ in each sub-array, the planar waves impinging on different sub-arrays come from different directions.
+This is why we call the entire array's channel the piecewise-far-field channel.
+To illustrate the fidelity of the proposed model, Fig. \ref{img:group}\:(e) depicts the channel phase as a function of the antenna index for the near-field, far-field, and piecewise-far-field channel models.
+The phase profile of the piecewise-far-field channel model closely approaches that of the true near-field channel.
 In essence, our proposed channel model can be recognized as a piecewise-linearization of the intricate near-field channel model, wherein the phase exhibits local linear behavior within each sub-array.
 Harnessing this piecewise-linear phase characteristics, we proceed to devise a near-field wideband beamforming method referred to as phase-delay focusing to alleviate the near-field beam-split effect in the subsequent subsection.